pingidentity/pingidentity-solution-stacks/docs/customer.md

   * You've completed the inital DevOps setup in [Get started](getStarted.md).
   * Docker running on either:
-    - (Recommended) A virtual host (such as a Scalr instance) having a minimum of 2 virtuals CPUs, 8 Gb of memory, and 60 Gb of volume space.
+    - (Recommended) A virtual host (such as a Scalr instance) having a minimum of 2 virtuals CPUs, 8 Gb of memory, and 40 Gb of volume space.
-    - A local machine with a 6-core CPU, 16 Gb of memory (4 Gb or more will be allocated to the stack), and 60 Gb of disk space.
+    - A local machine with a minimum configuration of Intel I7 CPU or equivalent, 16 Gb of memory, and 40 Gb of disk space.
+You'll need to change the default Docker preference settings for resources (Docker Desktop --> Advanced tab) to: a minimum of 5 CPUs, 5 Gb of memory, 2 Gb of swap space.

 ## What you'll do